 This is your first clue as to whether you’re operating with a growth or fixed mindset.

 Do you embrace learning new skills even when it’s not easy?
-Do you enjoy challenges, learn from your mistakes, and believe that with effort and hard work, you will be successful.
-This describes growth mindset.
+Do you enjoy challenges, learn from your mistakes, and believe that with effort and hard work, you will be successful?
+This describes a growth mindset.

 On the other hand, when you reflect on your life, do you tend to shy away from challenges, fear embarrassment if you lack initial competence, and avoid mistakes at all costs?
 If so, this points to a fixed mindset.